-She was 28 and on a six-month visa in the US when she first met Joe Parisi in Las Vegas.
-They fell in love and got married seven years ago and welcomed their daughter Grace in September 2021.
+She was 28 and on a six-month visa in the United States when she first met Joe Parisi in Las Vegas.
+They fell in love and got married seven years ago and welcomed their daughter, Grace, in September 2021.

 She started diving into cookbooks, videos, and family recipes to teach herself how to make the authentic dishes she had growing up.

 “She didn’t have a choice but to become a home chef,” Joe Parisi said in a recent interview.
 The couple realized there was a hole in southern New England’s food scene, and wanted to open a restaurant of their own.
 Annie Parisi went back to Tianjin for a month to take classes on how to make hand-pulled noodles and buns.
 And in the fall of 2019, they opened Jayd Bun in South Kingstown, R.I.